 These technologies pose so many questions, and the answers are often some variation of, “We don’t know,” or “Maybe—eventually.”
 We don’t know if cryptocurrency will be adapted for day-to-day usage (or whether it even needs to be) or whether human beings want to wear immersion headsets and wave controllers around in empty rooms.
 Are people comfortable getting into driverless cars?
 Does AR need to be integrated into an always-on wearable (e.g. a pair of glasses) to be useful, or are on-demand capabilities on your smartphone sufficient?

 All that hedging aside, I’d argue that Google’s new Stadia game service is different.
 We know the answers to the most important questions, and those answers are not encouraging.
-In its current form, I don’t see Stadia ever occupying more than a tiny niche in the gaming landscape.
+In its current form and at its current pricing, I don’t see Stadia ever occupying more than a tiny niche in the gaming landscape.

 Stadia is a streaming-only game service.
 After you buy a game, rather than running the game locally on your computer or console, it runs on a server at a datacenter.
 The server streams a video of the game to your screen.
 You press a button on your controller, which gets sent to the server.
 Then the server executes the command in the game, and you see the effect of that command on your stream.
 This approach has some benefits: